 Take actions in order to ensure the proper and unfettered flow of content, information and services in the global network (Internet governance and net neutrality).

-Harmonize cyber legislation for promoting knowledge society at the regional level, facilitating the cross-border use of e-services, and combating cybercrime.
+Encourage approaches for promoting knowledge society at the regional level, facilitating the cross-border use of e-services, and combating cybercrime.

 Open and inclusive policy and regulatory processes